crawl/crawl/crawl-ref/docs/crawl_manual.rst

   Gnolls excel at learning quickly, allowing them to master any skill in a short period of time.
-Unfortunately, the Dungeon has had an especially adverse effect on their bodies over the generations compared to other species.
-Their physical attributes have become severly impaired and are unable to be altered in any way, even through magic or the power of the gods.
+Unfortunately, the Dungeon has had an especially adverse effect on their bodies over the generations compared to other residents.
+Their physical attributes have become severly impaired, unable to be affected by any outside sources.
+However, stronger gnolls eventually learn to shift their attributes around to adapt to any situation.

-  On the bright side, their powerful noses have adapted to the Dungeon's scents, allowing them to easily locate where treasures lay hidden.
+  Finally, their powerful noses have adapted to the Dungeon's scents to easily locate where rare treasures lie hidden.

 The Undead
 ========================================